ryanwilsond/belte/docs/Current/ControlFlow.md

 ```

 Using the `destructor` keyword ensures the member is public, has not parameters, and returns void.

+Note that the destructor creates a method on the class with the signature `public void Dispose()`, which can be called
+by name.
+This is why the above examples of scoped statements show a call to `Dispose()`.

 ## 2.10 Unreachable Statements